open-cluster-management-io/enhancements/enhancements/sig-architecture/63-hosted-addon/README.md

 There are several constraints:
 - The managed cluster must be exposed to the hosting cluster
 - The managed cluster(Klusterlet) must be imported to hub in `Hosted` mode
-- The hosting cluster must be a managed cluster of the hub, hosting cluster should be managed by the hub
+- The hosting cluster must be a managed cluster of the hub
-- The hosting cluster must be the same cluster where the managed cluster klusterlet(registration-agent & work-agent) runs
+- The hosting cluster of the addon must be the same hosting cluster of the klusterlet
 - After the addon is deployed, the deployment mode cannot be switched

 ## Design Details

 ### For addon developers

-We propose to add a label `addon.open-cluster-management.io/manifest-type` for the addon agent manifests to mark which manifests should be deployed where in Hosted mode:
+We propose to add a label `addon.open-cluster-management.io/hosted-manifest-location` for the addon agent manifests to mark which manifests should be deployed where in Hosted mode:
 - No matter what the label's value is, all manifests will be deployed on the managed cluster in Default mode.

-- When the label does not exist or its value is `hosted-mode-managed`: the manifest will be deployed on the managed cluster in Hosted mode
+- When the label does not exist or its value is `managed`: the manifest will be deployed on the managed cluster in Hosted mode
-- When the label's value is `hosted-mode-hosting`: the manifest will be deployed on the hosting cluster in Hosted mode
+- When the label's value is `hosting`: the manifest will be deployed on the hosting cluster in Hosted mode
-- When the label's value is `hosted-mode-none`: the manifest will not be deployed in Hosted mode
+- When the label's value is `none`: the manifest will not be deployed in Hosted mode

 <table class="tg">
 <thead>
   <tr>
-    <th class="tg-0pky" rowspan="2"><br>Label Value</th>
+    <th class="tg-0pky" rowspan="2"><br>Label existence/value</th>
     <th class="tg-c3ow">Default Mode</th>
     <th class="tg-c3ow" colspan="2">Hosted Mode</th>
     <th class="tg-c3ow" rowspan="2"><br>Example</th>